MertGuner4505/CENG543TAKEHOMEMIDTERM/README.md

 **Instructor:Prof. Aytuğ ONAN
 **Project Type:** Take-Home Midterm Exam

+## ⚠️ IMPORTANT NOTE
+**The README file, requirements.txt file, and source code structure were generated with the assistance of generative artificial intelligence.**
 ##  Project Overview

 This repository contains a comprehensive comparative analysis of sequence modeling architectures in Natural Language Processing.
 The project investigates the transition from recurrence-based methods to self-attention mechanisms and retrieval-augmented systems through five distinct experimental tasks.